CONJ 620: Biostatistics

 Course Directors: Mike Lasarev, Jodi Lapidus

 This course is designed for students enrolled in basic science graduate programs to provide an introduction to biostatistics concepts and analysis methods that are required to conduct research in these fields.
 The course is a combination of lectures (some of which may be online), statistical computing tutorial sessions and journal clubs.
 Some homework/projects will require the use of a statistical software package.

-CONJ 650: Practice & Ethics of Science
+CONJ 650: The Practice and Ethics of Science

-Course Directors: Bruce Schnapp and Robert Duvoisin
+Course Directors: Bruce Schnapp, Robert Duvoisin

 Required for all incoming graduate students.
 This course is designed to provide an introduction to basic principles of scientific conduct and practice for graduate students pursuing careers in biomedical research.
 Specific topics include: laboratory safety, professional standards, use of laboratory animals and human subjects, research funding and career development.
 Course material will be presented primarily in the form of lectures and panel discussions, with opportunities for student discussion.

-CONJ 660: First Year Rotation Talks
+CONJ 660: First Year Research Rotation Talks

 This course covers presentation skills for scientific talks, including how to structure presentations, how to create effective slides and other visual aids, speaking skills, timing of talks and "commanding the room".
 The class meets 5-6 times during the Winter Term.